vichoeq/west_of_home/README.md

 Move: Arrow keys

-# WARNING
+# ⚠️ Warning ⚠️

-This repository contains spoilers of the game
+This repository contains spoilers of the game.
+If you are aware, you can see the credits [here](CREDITS.md)